enkidevs/curriculum/spreadsheets/introduction/spreadsheets-shortcuts/navigation-shortcuts.md

 ### `Ctrl + End` - `⌘ + Fn + Right Arrow`

-Go to the last cell of the sheet which is the bottom right-most cell.
+Go to the last cell of the sheet, ie. the bottom right-most cell.

 ### `Alt + Down Arrow` - `Option + Down Arrow`